 Make a Difference, Become an Alumni Mentor!

-The Data Science Alumni Mentorship Hub--a pilot program launching in spring 2025--offers a low-commitment opportunity to support recent graduates and current students who may be feeling unsure or overwhelmed about their first steps into the professional world.
+The Data Science Alumni Mentorship Hub--launched in spring 2025--offers a low-commitment opportunity to support recent graduates and current students who may be feeling unsure or overwhelmed about their first steps into the professional world.

 Your experiences—navigating career choices, adapting to new roles, or finding a path forward—can make a real difference to someone who’s just beginning.
 By sharing what you’ve learned, you can offer comfort and reassurance to someone facing similar challenges, helping them feel more confident and supported.